Rickirick4/BasicRansomware/README.md

 First of all, install the ransomware folder in a junk folder on your virtual device.
 NOT MAIN DEVICE !

 After that, be careful not to extract it from the ransomwareTest folder.
 Especially ransomware.py file !

+After making sure that it keeps the ransomware in a safe folder, you can run ransomware.py.
+You will see that the txt files in it will be encrypted.
+To decrypt run ransomdec.py and you will see that txt files can be read again.